mlpack/mlpack/doc/user/core/trees/rectangle_tree.md

   // Given the leaf node `tree`, split into multiple nodes.  `TreeType` will be
   // the relevant `RectangleTree` type.  `tree` should be modified directly.
   //
-  // `relevels` is an auxiliary array used by some splitting strategies to
+  // `relevels` is an auxiliary array used by some splitting strategies, such as
-  // indicate whether a node needs to be reinserted into the tree. template<typename TreeType>
+  // the `RStarTreeSplit`, to indicate whether a node needs to be reinserted
+  // into the tree.
+  template<typename TreeType>
   static void SplitLeafNode(TreeType* tree, std::vector<bool>& relevels);

   // Given the non-leaf node `tree`, split into multiple nodes.  `TreeType` will
   // be the relevant `RectangleTree` type.  `tree` should be modified directly.
   //
-  // `relevels` is an auxiliary array used by some splitting strategies to
+  // `relevels` is an auxiliary array used by some splitting strategies, such as
-  // indicate whether a node needs to be reinserted into the tree. template<typename TreeType>
+  // the `RStarTreeSplit`, to indicate whether a node needs to be reinserted
+  // into the tree.
+  template<typename TreeType>
   static void SplitNonLeafNode(TreeType* tree, std::vector<bool>& relevels);
 };